openlab-at-city-tech/openlab/wp-content/plugins/taxonomy-terms-order/readme.txt

 Consider upgrading to our advanced version of this plugin at a very resonable price <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-taxonomy-terms-order/">Advanced Taxonomy Terms Order Order</a>

 == Change Log ==

+= 1.5.5 =
+  - Ignore admin sort when using columns order within Taxonomy interface

 = 1.5.4 =
   - Replaced serialize with JSON when saving terms order